greydanus/greydanus.github.io/_posts/2017-01-07-enigma-rnn.markdown

     <div class="thecap" style="text-align:center">An ~Enigma~ machine, famed for its inner complexity.</div>
 </div>

 Recurrent Neural Networks (RNNs) are Turing-complete.
 In other words, they can approximate any function.
-As a tip of the hat to Alan Turing, let's see if we can use them to learn the Nazi Enigma.
+As a tip of the hat to Alan Turing, let's see if we can use them to learn the Enigma cipher.

 ## A Brief History of Cryptanalysis